HenSch90/SiD/Modul-B2_Kultur.md

 in:

-q: Wie oft diskutieren Sie mit anderen in Ihrer Freizeit über folgende Aspekte?
+q: Wie oft diskutieren Sie mit anderen in Ihrer Freizeit über folgende Themenbereiche?

 is: